 HCCSS South West is non-compliant with the requirement under each MLAA to adhere to the 2007 CCAC Client Services Procurement Policy & Procedure.
 Under this Procurement Policy & Procedure, HCCSS may exercise operational considerations where the resulting total contract price will be equal to or less than \$250,000.
 These contracts provide no guarantee of volume to the Service Provider and are contemplated to augment patient care in scenarios whereby Market Share Service Providers do not have capacity or resources.
 Due to continued health human resource challenges, these no-volume contracts have exceeded the \$250,000 threshold but continue to be required to ensure patient care.
-Ontario Health has requested that HCCSSs with current overflow contracts exceeding \$250,000 in value should provide direction to the overflow contracted Service Providers, requesting each Provider submit an application to Ontario Health to move through the current round of the Pre-qualification Process.
-The process is currently posted on the Ontario Tenders Portal with a closing date of August 6th, 2021.
+Ontario Health ("OH") has requested that HCCSSs agencies with current overflow contracts exceeding \$250,000 in value should provide direction to the overflow contracted Service Providers, requesting each Service Provider to submit an application to Ontario Health to move through the current round of the Prequalification Process.
+The Pre-qualification Process closed on August 6th and OH is currently meeting with the HCCSS agencies to review the results.
+OH will be providing Service Providers with these results by end of October, 2021 at which time HCCSS agencies will address any outstanding concerns.